Trustees

 Trustee

-Steve is a founding member of The Primary First Trust and was previously a Member.
-He has a background in Local Governance with over 12 years experience, holding both Vice Chair and Chair roles in that time and is passionate about educational development and equality.
+Steve is a founding member of The Primary First Trust and previously held the role of Member.
+He has a background in Local Governance with over 12 years experience, during which he held both Vice Chair and Chair roles in one of the Trust schools.
+He is passionate about educational development and equality, governance at all levels and sustainability.

-Professionally Steve is a Chartered Mechanical Engineer and is a Programme Manager leading delivery of large, complex infrastructure programmes in the transport sector.
-He has significant experience in managing large budgets, building, developing and leading teams and loves to combine his professional and voluntary roles by engaging in STEM ambassador activities with schools.
+Professionally Steve is a Chartered Mechanical Engineer.
+He is a Programme Manager leading delivery of large, complex infrastructure programmes in the transport sector.
+He has significant experience in Project and Programme management, managing large budgets, building, developing and leading teams.
+As an engineer Steve is analytical by nature, a problem solver and loves to combine his professional and voluntary roles by engaging in STEM ambassador activities with schools.

 Nigel Richards